-Chair Squats is a safe and effective exercise to teach beginners how to do the Squat properly.
+Chair Squats exercise is a safe and effective exercise to teach beginners how to do the Squat properly.

 It will build your quadriceps, hamstrings, gluteus muscles and core section.